FHIR vs HL7: Differences and How to Choose the Right Healthcare Standard

 For many years, the lack of a health data exchange process resulted in poor care coordination and patient performance.
 Now, we have revolutionary standards that allow better patient care, reduce the cost of care, improve healthcare efficiency, and exchange health data securely.

 HL7 standards and FHIR are widely used within global healthcare.
 So it’s no wonder the FHIR vs HL7 topic is popular.
-In our previous publications, we discussed the importance of seamless data exchange and described how to facilitate healthcare interoperability.

 What Is HL7?